 Description and Range

-The hoary bat is the largest bat in Washington .
+The hoary bat is the largest bat in Washington; they are 5 to 6 inches long and have a wingspan of about 15 inches.
 The fur is a mixture of yellowish-brown, dark brown, and white, giving it a distinctive frosty or “hoary” appearance.
 Individual hairs on the back have four distinct color bands, with blackish-brown at the base followed by yellowish-brown, blackish-brown, and silvery white at the tips.
 Yellow or white fur occurs on the shoulders and wrists.
 Yellow fur also encircles the ears and is present on the throat and underside of the wing membranes.
 Wing membranes are blackish-brown with paler brown strips along the forearm and metacarpals.
 Wings are long and narrow.
 The upper surface of the tail membrane is densely furred.
 Ears are short and rounded with a dark brown or black margin, and the tragus is short and broad.
-The calcar has a narrow keel.
+The calcar (ankle spur) has a narrow keel (tail flap).

 Sensitivity to climate change